Vitamins like Vitamin D, calcium, and multivitamins are amongst the most popular dietary supplements people take.

 How to make sure you’re not omega-3s deficiency?

-According to University of Maryland, one diet that provides a good balance between omega-3 and omega-6 is the Mediterranean diet.
+According to the University of Maryland, one diet that provides a good balance between omega-3 and omega-6 is the Mediterranean diet.

 They further explained people who follow this diet are less likely to develop heart disease.